elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

 Several options considered involving an init container in the ES pod:

 * *Option A*: the init container stores the CSR in the apiserver for the operator to pick up.
-Similar to how it's done [to bootstrap kubernetes nodes](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/).
+Similar to how it's done [to bootstrap Kubernetes nodes](https://Kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/).
 There is already a built-in `CertificateSigningRequest` resource available.
 Advantage: it uses built-in mechanisms, the operator just has to watch CSR resources in order to issue new certificates.
 Drawback: the pod must be able to reach the apiserver, with a service account having the appropriate permissions.
 So far, this was not required.
 Considering any custom plugin could run in the Elasticsearch process, allowing requests to the apiserver might represent a security issue.
 * *Option B*: the init container requests the operator through an API in the operator to send the CSR.
 Disadvantage: similar to Option A, we implicitly authorize the ES pod to reach the operator.
 Even though this can be restricted to a single endpoint, it's an additional possible flow that could lead to security issues.
 * *Option C*: the init container runs an HTTP server to serve the generated CSR.
 The operator requests the CSR through this API.
 Advantage: the pod does not need to reach any other service.
 Disadvantage: some additional complexity in the design and the implementation.